 [Review] Girl on the Third Floor (2019)

 Girl on the Third Floor – At the heart of the film is Don Koch (CM Punk), a man who is failing as a husband.
-For years he has skated by on charm and charisma until it nearly landed him in jail.
-He now views fixing up an old house as a chance to make up for past mistakes.
+He views fixing up an old house as a chance to make up for past mistakes.
 Meanwhile, his wife, Liz Koch, is concerned about the renovation timeline as they have a baby on the way.
 With all this pressure it’s no wonder Don responds to the flirtations of an attractive stranger.
 As Don tears the house apart, it begins to tear him apart as well, revealing the rot behind the drywall.

-He decides that he and their dog will move into the home ahead of Liz so he can begin the renovations to the house without any help from his wife, despite her advice that this is a bad idea.
+He decides to move into the home ahead of Liz so he can begin the renovations to the house without any help, despite her advice that this is a bad idea.
 He doesn’t want to pay anyone to do the work, so he’s doing it himself.
-He does have help coming in the form of a friend, Milo Stone (Travis Delgado), but that isn’t for a few days.
 He learns more about the house through his new neighbors and begins experiencing several supernatural events within the home.
 He tries to ignore these events and continues working but soon finds out that the house has other plans.

 Almost immediately after moving in things start to happen, and every time he attempts to repair something, such as a bad spot on the wall, the house bleeds when he touches it.
 Glass balls or marbles begin to fall out from the ventilation in the ceilings.